-Some dorms also have faculty/staff residents, a faculty member or family who has an apartment in the hall.
-They eat in the dining halls and assist in planning events for the students in their dorm.
-If dorms do not have a faculty/staff resident, they may have a faculty/staff associate.
-This faculty/staff associate assists in the community building of the dorm.
-Faculty/staff residents/associates work with the hall council to create a dorm community.
+Some of the residence halls also have faculty/staff residents, a faculty member or family who has an apartment in the hall.
+They eat in the dining halls and assist in planning events for the students in their hall.
+Faculty/staff residents work with the residence hall association to create a cohesive community.

-Colby, together with Sodexho, the food contract service, offers its students an expansive choice of food service options to meet their diverse dietary choices.
-For those of you not familiar with our Dining Services, Colby operates three dining halls during the school year—Dana, Foss, and Roberts— each striving to create a flavor and atmosphere all its own.
-Students also have the option of grabbing a fresh, ready-made salad, sandwich or dessert at one of our Market Cafe locations in the Colby bookstore or at the Mary Low Coffeehouse.
-If organic, shade-grown coffee is more of what you had in mind, visit Miller Library for Street Coffee.
+Colby, together with Sodexo, the food contract service, offers its students an expansive choice of food service options to meet their diverse dietary choices.
+For those of you not familiar with our Dining Services, Colby operates three dining halls during the school year—Dana, Foss, and Roberts—each striving to create a flavor and atmosphere all its own.
+Students also have the option of grabbing a fresh, ready-made salad, sandwich, or dessert for lunch in the Caporale Lounge in Cotter Union.
+If organic, shade-grown coffee is more of what you had in mind, visit the Spa.
 Supporting all of these locations is the bakeshop where all of our breads and desserts are prepared fresh daily by the Colby bakers.

 Many religious faiths are represented at Colby: Christian, Jewish, Muslim, Buddhist, and others.

 Catholic mass is celebrated every Sunday at 10:30 am.
-(Catholic chaplain: Father Phil Tracy, ext.
-4272).
-The Catholic student organization, the Newman Council, plans meetings and social events (ext.
-6287).
+The Catholic student organization, the Newman Council, plans meetings and social events.

-The Jewish organization on campus is B'nai B'rith Hillel.
-Meeting hours are announced at the beginning of the school year (Jewish Chaplain: Rabbi Raymond Krinsky, ext.
-4271).
+The Jewish organization on campus is B’nai B’rith Hillel.
+Meeting hours are announced at the beginning of the school year.

 Colby provides a large athletic complex for its students as well as its staff.
 The athletic complex includes a 25-yard-by-25-meter swimming pool, an ice hockey arena, a field house, two basketball courts, several squash and handball courts, two Nautilus and free-weight rooms, a modern center for athletic training and physical therapy, and several tennis courts.